RR Lyrae-based Distances for 39 Nearby Dwarf Galaxies Calibrated to Gaia eDR3: Application to Mock Galaxies

 \section{Application to Mock Galaxies}

 Here, we verify our model performance using mock data of three galaxies.
 We set $N = 2$, $N = 31$, and $N = 263$ RRab stars for Galaxy 0, Galaxy 1, and Galaxy 2, respectively.
-We assign random, realistic distance moduli for each galaxy: $\mu_0 = 24.92$, $\mu_1 = 21.85$, and $\mu_2 = 19.97$.
-We assign MDFs to each galaxy using the MDFs listed in Table \ref{tab:mock_priors}.
+We assigned random, realistic distance moduli for each galaxy: $\mu_0 = 24.92$, $\mu_1 = 21.85$, and $\mu_2 = 19.97$.
+We also assigned MDFs to each galaxy using the MDFs listed in Table \ref{tab:mock_priors}.
 For each star, we generated a unique log period value using the prior in Table \ref{tab:mock_priors}.
 Next, in order to generate apparent Wesenheit magnitudes for each star, we assumed one of the following two PWZ models:

 where we modeled the observational error $\sigma_{\rm noise}$ and the intrinsic scatter $\sigma_{\rm intr}$ using the respective distributions given in Table \ref{tab:mock_priors}.
 Finally, we created a batch of 50 calibration stars, intended to replicate the stabilizing effects of the {\it Gaia} parallax values for the Milky Way field RR Lyrae.
 The apparent Wesenheit magnitudes for these stars were calculated using the same PWZ model as the other stars, but with a larger noise term: